 - Just five countries hold 99% of Africa’s white rhinos – the vast majority of those in South Africa.

 - White rhinos are grazers.
 Its wide, square upper lip is adapted for feeding on grasses.

 - White rhinos are semi-social and territorial.
-Females and subadults generally are social, but bulls are typically solitary.
+Females and subadults generally are social, but bulls are often solitary.

 White rhinoceros is taken from the Afrikaans word describing its mouth: “wyd”, meaning “wide”.
 Early English settlers misinterpreted the “wyd” for “white”.

 It is also sometimes called the square-lipped rhinoceros.